esphome/esphome-devices/src/docs/devices/Beca-Thermostat/index.md

 as the ESP12-E. **This is not required anymore**, as the thermostat has been confirmed to work with the BK7231T support introduced with ESPHome 2023.9.0.

+Be aware that the dual-band variants, such as the BHT-002-GCLW**DB**, ship with the Tuya WBR3D module, utilizing the Realtek RTL8720DN chip.
+It's important to note that as of late 2023, LibreTiny, and therefore ESPHome, do not offer support for this particular chipset.

 ## Flashing

 It is often possible to use [tuya-convert](/guides/tuya-convert/) for the